-I used red felt to cover the ends of the shirt sleeves and used heat n bond to attach it to the cuffs.
+I used red felt to cover the ends of the shirt sleeves and then used heat n bond to attach it to the cuffs.
 I added one gold button to each sleeve with my glue gun.

 The fancy gold detail on the front of the shirt was the hardest part for me.
 I hot glued each loop, one at a time and that seemed to work ok.
 After all 6 were done, I hot glued the finish pieces to the shirt.

 Cutting the red felt to make the belt was also a little tricky because I am scissor challenged.
 I can never cut a straight line.
 I might have had to cut out several strips before I thought it was “good enough”.
 Hopefully, you don’t have the same scissor issues as me. 😉

 I attached a length of the pant striping (that I removed from the pants earlier) to give the belt a little substance.
 You could use anything, maybe even doubling up on the felt if you want.
 Then I added gold ribbon to embellish it.
 I opted for velcro on each end for belt closure.